 |a 2,048-core application that takes 24 hours per run; 75 runs will be needed||2,048 cores x 24 hours x 75 runs = 3,686,400 CPU-HRs||3,686,400 CPU-HRs / 1.5 CPU-HRs per SU = 2,457,600 SUs||3,686,400 CPU-HRs / 3.5 CPU-HRs per SU = 1,053,143 SUs|

 Please see the Allocations page for details on Service Unit allocation eligibility, renewal, and the peer review allocation process.

 The Supercomputing Institute tracks machine usage using Service Units.
-General Service Units awarded to a group can be used on any MSI HPC hardware except Koronis, while Koronis SUs can only be used on Koronis.
+General Service Units awarded to a group can be used on any MSI HPC hardware.
 There are two allocation types through which a Principal Investigator may distribute SUs to their group: Group Allocation, which allows all group members access to the SUs, or User Allocation, which assigns specific amounts of SUs to each user.
 The default setting is for Group Allocation.
 If you wish to change your allocation type, or have questions about SU accounting and monitoring, send an email to technical support.